kit-data-manager/idoris/README.md

 All endpoints support HATEOAS (Hypermedia as the Engine of Application State) and return HAL (Hypertext Application Language) responses, making the API self-discoverable.

+## DTO-first API and Links

+IDORIS uses a DTO-first public API:

+- Controllers accept and return DTOs only (no entities leak out of modules).
+- Each DTO includes only user-defined fields and may include:
+    - internalId: the internal database identifier (intended for internal use).
+- Responses include HATEOAS links on DTOs to discover relationship operations (e.g., link/unlink endpoints for relationships like attributes, inheritsFrom, inputs/outputs) and a "pid" link relation to /pid/{pid} for stable references.

+PID endpoints are accessible under /pid and allow redirecting to entities and viewing tombstones for deleted ones.